What Is AI-Induced Derealization?

 1. Radical Content Restriction

 This isn't optional if you're experiencing derealization.
+If your AI consumption has become compulsive or addictive AI use, that pattern will actively worsen derealization symptoms.
 You need a complete break from AI-related content — not a reduction, a full stop.
 Unfollow all AI accounts, mute all AI keywords, delete apps where AI content dominates your feed.
 Set a minimum of two weeks with zero AI content.
 Your brain needs time to recalibrate its reality-testing system without new destabilizing inputs.
 This isn't about being uninformed.
 It's about healing.
 You can re-engage later, carefully, once you're stable.
 For more on managing your information diet, see our doom-scrolling guide.

 2. Sensory Anchoring Practice